 Step 3: Pat the shrimp dry with paper towels and transfer them to a mixing bowl.

-Step 5: While the shrimp marinates, add cabbage, carrots, scallions, and cilantro to a separate mixing bowl and stir to combine.
+Step 5: While the shrimp marinates, combine shredded cabbage, carrots, scallions, and chopped cilantro in a bowl.
+Set it aside.

-Step 6: Preheat the grill by setting all the burners to high heat for about 10 minutes.
-Turn off the rightmost burner, but maintain an overall grill temperature of 350°F (176°C).
-Then, use a wooden grill scraper to clean the grates.
+Step 6: Preheat the grill by setting the burners to high heat for 10 minutes.
+Use a wooden grill scraper to clean the grates.
+Then, thread the shrimp onto thin metal skewers, shaking off the excess marinade.

 Expert Tips